TomPace101/nanopore_diffusion/notes.md

 It could also make the input files more machine-dependent.
 Unless we keep the datafolder, which can come from an environment variable if necessary, and make all paths relative to that.
+Is there a way we can have default locations, which can be overridden?

 _TODO_ rename paramgen to genparams everywhere
 Not just directory and filenames, but in the code itself.